meedan/checkdesk/drupal/sites/all/modules/contrib/metatag/metatag_panels/README.txt

 -----------------
 This module adds support for meta tag configuration for Panels pages.

-Configuration is done within the "Metatag" tab existant in the Page Manager variant configuration page.
+Configuration is done within the "Metatag" tab existent in the Page Manager variant configuration page.